December 16, 2025

 November 19, 2025

 A team from Auxilium Worldwide including Dr. Ian Ralby, Dr. David Soud and Sophie Podrog have collaborated on a new piece in CIMSEC on how marine species have become a criminal commodity, trafficked in plain sight in the Caribbean.
 The article examines the overlooked phenomenon of eel trafficking - which has been tied to drug trafficking, money laundering and political assassination - as indicative of the broader problem.
+This piece arose out of our work with CARICOM IMPACS, made possible by Oceans 5.
 Read the article: HERE

 November 13, 2025